 - The return type of the method is a covariant position. - Any parameter type of the method is a contravariant position. - Any upper bound or enumerated bound of a type parameter of the method is a contravariant position.

-In a shared attribute declaration that is not variable:
+In a shared attribute declaration that is neither variable nor late:

 • The type of the attribute is a covariant position.